 The bulk of previous work on Information Extraction has been carried out on small corpora using handlabeled training examples.
-Supervised learning enabled mechanisms such Hidden Markov Models or Conditional Random Fields to extract information from complex sentences.
-In contrast, KNOWITALL's focus has been on unsupervised named-entity extraction from the Web.
+The use of hand-labeled training examples has enabled mechanisms such Hidden Markov Models or Conditional Random Fields to extract information from complex sentences.
+In contrast, KNOWITALL's focus is on unsupervised information extraction from the Web.
 KNOWITALL takes as input a set of predicate names, but no hand-labeled training examples of any kind, and bootstraps its extraction process from a small set of generic extraction patterns.
 To achieve high precision, KNOWITALL utilizes a novel generate-and-test architecture, which relies on mutual-information statistics computed over the Web corpus.

 The paper reports on several experiments that shaped KNOWITALL's design.
 The experiments suggest general lessons for the designers of unsupervised extraction systems.
 Experiment 1 showed that KNOW-ITALL can tolerate up to 10% noise in its bootstrapped training seeds.
 This noise tolerance is essential to unsupervised extraction.
-Experiment 2 showed that negative training seeds for one class can be garnered from the positive training seeds of related classes (cf. [30]).
+Experiment 2 showed that negative training seeds for one class can be garnered from the positive training seeds of related classes (cf. [26]).
 Finally, Experiment 3 demonstrated the importance of a well-designed search cutoff metric for both extraction efficiency and precision.